Mayfield Woman Celebrates 108th Birthday

 "It's amazing that Anna made it to 108.
 We're not surprised, she's a feisty old lady," granddaughter Deborah Rafter said.

 Anna got plenty of gifts, but one didn't come from her family and friends.
-It came from the white house - a birthday card signed by president trump.
+It came from the white house - a birthday card signed by President Trump.

 Even though Anna lives in the nursing home, she still manages to catch a ride every so often to Mohegan Sun Pocono for her favorite activity.